Chalarangelo/30-seconds-of-code/README.md

 Splits a multiline string into an array of lines.

-Use `String.split()` and a regular expression to match line breaks and create an array.
+Use `String.prototype.split()` and a regular expression to match line breaks and create an array.

 ```js
 const splitLines = str => str.split(/\r?\n/);